AzadehJafariML/MarmoMind/README.md

 only reveal itself once I sat down to process the session (typically the next day), and by then the scanner time was already spent.
 That waste of time (and $) is what I wanted to fix.

 I conceived MarmoMind in May 2026, just after finishing my Ph.D. in April 2026.
-It pulls together skills I had built up separately over the years and had never combined in one
-place: a background in medical data engineering, the applied machine learning I worked through during my MSc and PhD, and the deep learning I applied in my most recent publication (Imaging Neuroscience, under review), where I fine-tuned a pre-trained DeepLabCut model for markerless tracking — defining and comparing multiple landmark configurations and selecting the one that gave the most robust tracking for my subsequent analysis.
+It pulls together skills I had built up separately over the years (my B.Sc. in electronics engineering [4.5 year], my M.Sc. in data engineering [3 years], and Ph.D. in computational neuroscience [4.5 years])) and had never combined in one place: a background in engineering, the applied machine learning I worked through during my M.Sc. and Ph.D. where i applied different ML mothods to analyze medical (clinical/preclinical) data, and the deep learning I applied in my most recent publication (Imaging Neuroscience, under review), where I fine-tuned a pre-trained DeepLabCut model (ResNet50) for markerless tracking by defining and comparing multiple landmark configurations and selecting the one that gave the most robust tracking for my subsequent analysis.
 None of those on their own solved the problem in front of me.
 Putting them together, around a problem I had actually lived, did.

-I want to be honest about what is and is not novel here.
-I am not claiming nobody has ever automated parts of an imaging pipeline — people have.
-What is mine is the origin and the approach: this grew out of a problem I faced firsthand at the scanner, and I designed and implemented it in my own way, with my own judgement about where a human must stay in the loop.
-The design decisions throughout are mine; I directed and reasoned through the architecture.
+I am not claiming nobody has ever automated parts of an imaging pipeline.
+What is mine is the origin and the approach: this grew out of a problem I faced firsthand at the scanner, and I designed and implemented it in my own way, with my own judgement and experience in working with live animal subjects about where a human must stay in the loop.
+The design decisions throughout are mine; I directed and reasoned through the whole architecture.

 ## The governing principle

 Log-and-convert every run first; judge quality after.
 Scanner time was already spent, so every functional run gets logged to the sheet and converted to NIfTI no matter how it looks.
 Only the quality judgement is conditional.
-This means a bad run is still recorded and still on disk in a standard form — I never silently lose a run, I only sort it.
+This means a bad run is still recorded and still on disk in a standard form and I never silently lose a run, I only sort it.

 ## What it does, per session

 1. Detect a ready session.
-It watches the DICOM folder and the regressor folder and waits until both have arrived and the folders have gone quiet, so it never acts on a half-transferred run.
+It watches the DICOM folder and the regressor folder (Condition onsets) and waits until both have arrived and the folders have gone quiet, so it never acts on a half-transferred run. (in the next updated version, the MarmoMind will be able to connect the data management server and download the raw data herself (she is a female agent))
 2. Parse the raw DICOM filenames and infer run order.
 It collects the series numbers, sorts them, and assigns the smallest to the phase-reverse (`ap`) and the rest to `r1, r2, r3...`.
 The order is inferred every time, never hardcoded, because the absolute series numbers change between sessions.
+This was the standard format we used in our lab for naming the raw data.
-3. Identify the monkey and look it up in the lab sheet to get its ID and its per-monkey tab.
+3. Identify the monkey and look it up in the lab sheet to get its ID and its per-monkey tab. (in the next updated version, she will be able to be directly connected the GoogleSheet where we typically saved the information of the subjects)
 4. Work out the next session number by reading the last one already in the sheet.
-   The agent is not the only writer, so it continues the existing sequence rather than counting its own runs.
+   The MarmoMind is not the only writer, so it continues the existing sequence rather than counting its own runs.
-5. Read each run's note, matched by monkey ID, run number, and date, and understand the free-text comment by meaning.
+5. Read each run's note, matched by monkey ID, run number, and date, and understand the free-text comment by **meaning**.
 6. Check the regressors.
 It compares the condition names in the note against the `.1D` filenames present and reports anything missing, extra, or mismatched.
-It only ever compares filenames; it does not open a regressor file.
+It only ever compares filenames; it does not open a regressor file to see or investigate what is inside it.
 7. Convert every run with `dcm2niix` into `Raw_Nifti_Data_<DATE>/`.
 There is exactly one NIfTI per run — a run is one continuous timeseries — named `m{ID}_s{session}_r{run}.nii`, with the phase-reverse as `m{ID}_s{session}_ap.nii`.